shekyan/slowhttptest/README.md

+## Disclaimer ##

+Any actions and or activities related to the code provided is solely your responsibility.The misuse of the information in this website can result in criminal charges brought against the persons in question.
+The authors will not be held responsible in the event any criminal charges be brought against any individuals misusing the information in this tool to break the law.

 # SlowHTTPTest #

 [![Build Status](https://travis-ci.org/shekyan/slowhttptest.svg?branch=master)](https://travis-ci.org/shekyan/slowhttptest)

-Any actions and or activities related to the code provided is solely your responsibility.The misuse of the information in this website can result in criminal charges brought against the persons in question.
-The authors will not be held responsible in the event any criminal charges be brought against any individuals misusing the information in this tool to break the law.

 SlowHTTPTest is a highly configurable tool that simulates some Application Layer Denial of Service attacks by prolonging HTTP connections in different ways.